WhatsApp Expert

 Overcoming the fears of treatment and side effects

 I had to face surgery.
 So, I told myself a story that if the troops could go and fight in a war and get shot and all this stuff out in the dirty areas.
 Speaking of side effects, the hardest thing I had was I had to take steroids for my brain swelling, and it was challenging.
 The physician thought I had steroid-induced mania because I was not able to spell words.
-I really had to face some challenges, and I thought it was my brain, but it wasn't.
-And I just felt really weird.
+I had to face some challenges, and I thought it was my brain, but it wasn't.
+And I just felt weird.
 So, I just breathed through it and I got off the medication.
 And then as soon as I was healing, I made a decision that I would do the right thing from a nutrition perspective.
 I thought the food was the foundation.
 I'm glad I listened to my doctor, but I also augmented it in a good way in terms of health and lifestyle.

 Lessons learned

 The journey is here to teach me to be connected to people, help others, and live every moment on purpose with my life, not be busy.
-And realise what matters most.
+And realize what matters most.
 And one of those things is not money.
 It was about our relationships with people and our experience with them.

 Life after cancer